shoganhennessy/Econ_text_data/Blog_post_exploration/2_RePEc_listings.md

 Be aware that this is a relatively simple linear model: it shows not much more than the fact authors once published in the top 5 receive more citations over the next 15 years.
+While there are fixed effects controls for unobserved differences among individuals, there is no direct causal identification (or inference);
-There’s no causal identification (or inference), the measure of citations is still from year published,<sup id="a4">[3](#f3)</sup> and sample selction is likely rampant in this design.
+the measure of citations is still from year published,<sup id="a4">[3](#f3)</sup> and sample selction is likely rampant in this design.
 For example, the model considers both authors who get to the top 5 in their second active year of writing with people